Poker Run Flyer: What to Include & Design Tips

 Digital Promotion Beyond the Flyer

 A physical flyer gets you local reach.
-Digital promotion extends that to every rider within 100 miles:
+Digital promotion extends that to every rider within 100 miles.
+Need more ideas for making your event stand out?
+Our 50 poker run ideas guide has creative themes and activities that give your digital promotion shareable content.

 - - Create a Facebook Event and invite every member of your club/organization